Deadlyghost-arch/SocksTower/README.md

 # SocksTower
-A socks tower for btd6 has all the people and 3 tier fives with paragon
+A socks tower for btd6 has all the people and 3 tier fives